Casa-Inc/opcache-gui/README.md

 This interface uses ReactJS and Axios and is for modern browsers, and requires a minimum of PHP 7.1.

+> **Note:** This is a fork of [amnuts/opcache-gui](https://github.com/amnuts/opcache-gui) with Japanese language support and additional improvements.

 ## License

 MIT: http://acollington.mit-license.org/

+Copyright (c) Andrew Collington (amnuts)

+This project is licensed under the MIT License.
+See the original repository: [amnuts/opcache-gui](https://github.com/amnuts/opcache-gui)

 ## Sponsoring this work